justinmanley/www.justinmanley.io/src/content/blog/leaflet-toolbar.md

 ---
-title: 	Designing Leaflet.Toolbar
+title: 	Designing Leaflet.toolbar
 date: 	Mon Jan  5 22:15:21 CST 2015
 state: 	published
 header: <%= assets %>/images/leaflet-toolbar-header.png
 ---

-[Leaflet.Toolbar](https://github.com/manleyjster/Leaflet.Toolbar), a JavaScript library for building flexible and extensible toolbars for Leaflet maps, is just released and available on [`npm`](https://www.npmjs.com/package/leaflet-toolbar).
-Leaflet.Toolbar is an effort to extend the excellent Leaflet.draw plugin and to enable new kinds of map / user interactions.
-In particular, Leaflet.Toolbar aims to:
+[Leaflet.toolbar](https://github.com/Leaflet/Leaflet.toolbar), a JavaScript library for building flexible and extensible toolbars for Leaflet maps, is just released and available on [`npm`](https://www.npmjs.com/package/leaflet-toolbar).
+Leaflet.toolbar is an effort to extend the excellent Leaflet.draw plugin and to enable new kinds of map / user interactions.
+In particular, Leaflet.toolbar aims to:
 * Decouple the actions exposed by a toolbar from its overall behavior and appearance;
 * Enable *both* control-style and popup-style toolbars out of the box;
 * Make it easy for library developers to define new kinds of toolbars;
 * Be easy for application developers to instantiate;
 * Remain interoperable with Leaflet.draw.

-Here's where Leaflet.Toolbar came from and why I built it.
+Here's where Leaflet.toolbar came from and why I built it.

 ### Why build a toolbar plugin?

-The idea for Leaflet.Toolbar came from a discussion with [Mathew Lippincott](http://publiclab.org/profile/mathew) and [Jeffrey Warren](http://publiclab.org/profile/warren) at the end of the summer of 2014.
+The idea for Leaflet.toolbar came from a discussion with [Mathew Lippincott](http://publiclab.org/profile/mathew) and [Jeffrey Warren](http://publiclab.org/profile/warren) at the end of the summer of 2014.

 Matt and Jeff were my mentors for a [Google Summer of Code project](http://publiclab.org/notes/justinmanley/03-18-2014/mapknitter-annotations-using-fabric-js-gsoc-2014-proposal) focused on improving MapKnitter, a piece of software created by Public Lab for Open Technology and Science to enable grassroots mappers to do [georectification](http://publiclab.org/wiki/mapping-curriculum-map-preparation#3.3+-+MapKnitter:+Map+stitching).